canonical/subiquity/DESIGN.md

 [trio](https://trio.readthedocs.io/en/stable/) has nicer APIs but is a bit too new for now.

-The older approach which is still present in the codebase is the `run_in_bg` function, which takes two functions: one that takes no arguments and is called in a background thread and a callback that takes one argument, and is called in the main/UI thread with a `concurrent.futures.Future` representing the result of calling the first function.

 A cast-iron rule: Only touch the UI from the main thread.

 ### Terminal things